“Reaching Teaching Sending”

 Our motto is, in essence, our mission.

-“Reaching” means that our efforts begin with outreach, seeking out those juveniles in our community that are hurting and in need of a guiding hand.
+“Reaching” means that our efforts begin with outreach, seeking out those juveniles and families in our community that are hurting and in need of a guiding hand.
 We reach out directly to young people and also have outreach assistance from others in our community including neighbors, other non-profits, social workers, school administrators, business leaders, religious workers, police officers and even court systems.
 Wherever and however we find these youth in need of intervention, we try to help.
 We also work with the local court system to provide services to perpetrators of domestic violence.

 Our Motto is “Reaching Teaching Sending”.
 This is the core of MP360, its very mission.
 Outreach comes first, them teaching those juveniles through the MP360 programs and personal involvement, and then sending the juveniles back into the community to be forces for good.
 Visit “Our Motto” page for more info.

 Mission Possible 360 was incorporated in the State of Texas in 2013 and was approved by the IRS on February 22, 2013 as a 501(c)(3) tax exempt non-profit organization.
 However, the founder of MP360, John Vacca, had been working for several years before that time to develop programs and solutions to the poverty, abuse and violence problems facing local youth and their families.
 Learn more at “Our Founder” page.

 The founder, staff and volunteers of MP360 are devoted to Judeo-Christian principles in their work at MP360 and in their daily lives.
 We expect high standards for ourselves and place high positive expectations on our young clients.
 We will strive to be good examples in our community and demonstrate honesty, integrity, compassion, humility and faithfulness.